symfony/symfony-docs/book/templating.rst

 ~~~~~~~~~~~~~~~~

 Creating links to other pages in your application is one of the most common
 jobs for a template.
-Instead of hardcoding URLs in templates, we'll use the
+Instead of hardcoding URLs in templates, use the ``path``
-``path`` Twig function (or the ``router`` helper in PHP) to generate URLs
+Twig function (or the ``router`` helper in PHP) to generate URLs based on
-based on the routing configuration.
-Later, if you want to modify the URL
+the routing configuration.
+Later, if you want to modify the URL of a particular
-of a particular page, all you'll need to do is change the routing configuration;
+page, all you'll need to do is change the routing configuration; the templates
-the templates will automatically generate the new URL.
+will automatically generate the new URL.

-First, let's link to the "homepage", which is accessible via the following
+First, link to the "homepage", which is accessible via the following routing
-routing configuration:
+configuration:

 .. configuration-block::